anstosa/Minimalist-Everything/FAQ.md

-## Are you interested in selling Minimalist
+## Are you interested in selling or monetizing Minimalist
-A couple times a year I get contacted by people asking if I'm interested in selling Minimalist.
+A couple times a year I get contacted by people asking if I'm interested in selling Minimalist or asking to monetize it with "analytics" suites.
 I've obviously turned down these offers and I thought I'd answer publicly for disclosure and to give me something to link them to.

 If I had to give one reason: I don't need the money.
 So I have the luxury of doing what's right for my product and my users and and not having to worry about whether it's right for me.